zfh1005/sdk/runtime/vm/service/service.md

   // Has this breakpoint been assigned to a specific program location? bool resolved;

+  // Is this a breakpoint that was added synthetically as part of a step
+  // OverAsyncSuspension resume command? bool isSyntheticAsyncContinuation [optional];

   // SourceLocation when breakpoint is resolved, UnresolvedSourceLocation
   // when a breakpoint is not resolved.
   SourceLocation|UnresolvedSourceLocation location;